Byont-Ventures/hackathon/STRETCH.md

 > **NOTE**: Of course, these are just guidelines.
 Feel free to expand upon these rules, such as a custom grid size, custom symbols, or additional rules, such as playing for Eth.

-## Stretch Challenge 7: Payable mint, royalties, and withdrawing 💸
+## Stretch Challenge 7: Payable Mint, Royalties, and Withdrawing 💸

 Often, NFT projects would like to make a little money themselves.
 So, they introduce minting costs and royalties to their project.
 This challenge aims to create an NFT smart contract that includes both!